-Trump is not king, aides should testify in Senate impeachment trial, 2020 Democrats say
+Buttigieg and Warren clash on fundraising in Democratic presidential debate

+“This is the problem with issuing purity tests you cannot yourself pass,” Buttigieg shot back at Warren, who has a net worth in the millions of dollars, noting he was the only candidate on the stage who was not a millionaire or billionaire.

+The exchange energized a debate that featured most of the candidates taking aim at Trump’s conduct in office the day after he was impeached by the Democratic-led U.S. House of Representatives.

-LOS ANGELES (Reuters) - The Democratic U.S. presidential candidates promised during a debate on Thursday to make the case to a divided American public that the impeachment of Donald Trump was necessary, and some said they wanted to hear testimony from top White House aides at the Republican president’s upcoming Senate trial.
+The candidates promised to make the case to a divided American public that Trump’s impeachment was necessary.
+Some said they wanted to hear testimony from top White House aides at the Republican president’s trial due next month in the Republican-led Senate that will determine whether Trump is removed from office.

-The day after the House of Representatives voted to impeach Trump, many of the seven contenders taking part in the debate acknowledged the American public is split over the move, with Republicans largely opposing it and Democrats favoring it.
-But they said it is a fundamental question of right and wrong.
+The contenders acknowledged that the American public is split over impeachment, with Republicans largely opposing it and Democrats favoring it.
+But the candidates said it is a fundamental question of right and wrong.

-U.S. Senator Amy Klobuchar, one of three contenders on the debate stage who will sit as jurors at a trial in the Republican-led Senate to determine whether Trump is removed from office, said presidential aides should be called to testify.
+U.S. Senator Amy Klobuchar, one of three contenders on the debate stage who will sit as jurors in the Senate trial, said presidential aides should be called to testify.

 “If President Trump thinks he should not be impeached, he should be not scared to put forward his own witnesses,” U.S. Senator Amy Klobuchar said.
-“The president is not king in America, the law is king.”
+“The president is not king in America.
+The law is king.”

-The Democratic candidates are seeking their party’s nomination to challenge Trump in the November 2020 election

-In a historic vote on Wednesday, the Democratic-led House voted to impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Democratic political rival Joe Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.
+In a historic vote on Wednesday, the House voted to impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Democratic political rival Joe Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.

 Trump became only the third U.S. president to be impeached by the House.
 No president has ever been removed from office via impeachment.